KevinBian107/ensemble-imbalanced-data/README.md

   style="width: 100%; height: 400px; border: none;"
 ></iframe>

-The result is significant! **We reject the null hypothesis that ther is no differences in the distribution for high rceipe rating data set and low rating recipe data set [p < 0.05].** There seems to be a difference in the distribution for `high_rated` recipes and `low_rated` recipes, at least when we are examining through the scope of Max TF-IDF.
+The result is significant! **We reject the null hypothesis that ther is no differences in the distribution for high rceipe rating data set and low rating recipe data set [p = 0.00].** There seems to be a difference in the distribution for `high_rated` recipes and `low_rated` recipes, at least when we are examining through the scope of Max TF-IDF.

 # Framing a Predictive Question
 [Back to Catalog](#content-for-this-project)

 From the previous section we have learned that Recipe's Max TF-IDF distribution is different for `high_rated` recipe than `low_rated` recipe, so now we want to go a step further: we want to predict `rating` as a classfication problem to demonsrate user preference and as a potential prior to recommender system.

-Specifically, **we want to predict `rating` (5 catagories) in the original data frame to demonstarte understanding of user preference.** In this section we will be using the original big DataFrame for predicting `rating`.
+Specifically, we want to make a **multi-class classifier** to predict `rating` (5 catagories) as the **response (y) variable** in the original data frame to demonstarte robust understanding of user preference since `rating` is the most naive and direct approach in seeing user preferences.

+In this section we will be using the original big DataFrame for predicting `rating`.

+In particular, we care the most about the **Recall** of the model as it is the proportion of true positive predicted among all true positive in nature.
+However, we will also look at other metrics including accuracy, precision, F1 score, and ROC_AUC.

 # Random Forest Algorithm
 In this project, we will adapt ideas of **homogenous ensemble learning** where we will use multipl **Decision Trees**, and making them into a **Random Forest** for more  robust predictions of the data.